Raptors' virus issues worsen, game vs. Bulls called off - WTMJ

 Chicago had traveled to Tampa on Saturday for the game and after the postponement was announced changed its travel plans to fly back home Sunday afternoon.
 The Bulls are scheduled to play Monday at home against Denver.

-Toronto’s next game, for now anyway, is scheduled to be Tuesday against Detroit.
+Toronto’s next game, for now anyway, is scheduled for Tuesday against Detroit.

+The NBA released its schedule for the second half of the season last week, and those jampacked lists — some teams are slotted to play 40 times in a span of 68 days — includes games postponed in the first half because of the virus and the February ice storm that caused a handful of postponements in Texas.

+Rescheduling more games will get even tougher from here, and the notion of not every team playing its full 72-game allotment this season seems like a distinct possibility.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports